 The Internet, with all its good and bad, has opened the vaults and the windows and has illuminated things which were once lost.
 Internet disclosure does not, of course, automatically give context to the information which is shared.
 Context often leaves open the door of interpretation and, like many things of controversy, interpretations can vary widely (a topic for another future post).

-Unfortunately, some members—who are discovering this information for the first time—come away with the false assumption that they have been “lied to” and that this new information unmasks a Mormonism with which they are not only unfamiliar, but one that undermines the spiritual claims of the Church.
+Unfortunately, some members—who are discovering this information for the first time—come away with the false assumption that they have been “lied to” and that this new information unmasks a religion with which they are not only unfamiliar, but one whose spiritual claims have been undermined.

 It’s sad to see such reactions.
 This type of knee-jerk response is fundamentally based on feelings rather than critical thinking, the incorrect assumption that information was deceptively withheld, and the false conclusion that these new insights automatically refute LDS counter arguments, discredit pro-LDS evidences, and ultimately invalidate a spiritual witness.